Arabic Poetry and Stories in Translation Workshops

-'It was and it was not…' Translation in Action (from Arabic into English)
+'It was and it was not…'- Translation in Action (from Arabic to English)

 Funded by CHASE, at Birkbeck College and School of Oriental and African Studies, London